Azure-Samples/java-migration-copilot-samples/ContosoUniversity-NoAuth-EFCore/README.md

     1. Search for **"GitHub Copilot App Modernization for .NET"**
     1. Click **Download**
 1. Restart Visual Studio
-1. Click the "GitHub Copilot button on the top right of VS, and click "Open Chat Window".
+1. Click the "GitHub Copilot" button on the top right of VS, and click "Open Chat Window".
 Sign in with your GitHub account.

 ## 🚀 Getting Started